bediger4000/linked_lists/README.md

 as an alternative to Floyd's.
 Brent's algorithm also finds meeting point and period of the cycle.

+### Interview analysis

+Finding a cycle in a linked list is easy.
+Finding the node where the cycle intersects the rest of the list is a lot harder.

+An interviewer could definitely ask to find if a potentially-broken linked list has a cycle and expect some kind of an answer.
+You'd probably get something were the node's get kept in a map or dict.
+With some Socratic Questioning, the interviewer might get a tortoise-and-hare, two pointer solution.

+Floyd's algorithm is so finicky about where the hare and tortoise start, that I doubt an interviewer could get anyone to code it.
+Brent's algorithm is entirely opaque.

+This would not be a great interview question.

 ---

 ## Three stacks from a single list